wwarthen/RomWBW/ReadMe.md

 A dynamic disk drive letter assignment mechanism allows mapping operating system drive letters to any available disk media.
-Additionally, mass storage devices (IDE Disk, CF Card, SD Card) support the use of multiple slices (up to 256 per device).
+Additionally, mass storage devices (IDE Disk, CF Card, SD Card, etc.) support the use of multiple slices (up to 256 per device).
 Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
 This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device.

 The pre-built ROM firmware images are generally suitable for most users.
 However, it is also very easy to modify and build custom ROM images that